shenef/Boktai-Speedrunning/src/zoktai/any.md

 ### <span class="trap">Skeletons Trap</span>

 - Use ![][icon_sol] Sol and hit the Skeletons from behind.
-- Stand on the third Skeleton's position as it dies in case you get a random drop.
 - You should reach **Lvl 5** after this fight.

 Put all stat points into STRG.